kevin-j-m/kjm-blog/content/posts/ruby-friends-rubyconf-2023.md

 date = 2023-11-15T19:00:00-04:00
-tags = ["ruby", "conference", "rubyconf", "photos", "rubyfriends"] summary = "A photo blog of the people I met" description = "I had a great time meeting ruby friends old and new and RubyConf.
+tags = ["ruby", "conference", "rubyconf", "photos", "rubyfriends"] summary = "A photo blog of the people I met" description = "I had a great time meeting ruby friends old and new at RubyConf.
 This shares the selfies I took."
 +++

 ## Ruby Friends at RubyConf 2023